rraptor06/uintlib/README.md

 # uintlib
-A Python package to easily use uints in Python.
+A Python package to easily use uints/ints in Python.